MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-mmgetsystemaddressformdl.md

 Pointer to a buffer whose corresponding base virtual address is to be mapped.

-## -returns
+## -remarks

 **MmGetSystemAddressForMdl** returns the base system-space virtual address that maps the physical pages described by the given MDL.

-## -remarks

 Drivers of PIO devices call this routine to translate a virtual address range, described by the MDL at <b>Irp->MdlAddress</b>, for a user buffer to a system-space address range.